Ideki/UIPlayNiceExample/README.md

 You can also use the sample to start your project, but you have to rename the as/fla files to your own project name.
 (Remember to change the class names in the fla too!).

-Once your project is working properly, contact me so I can add your mod to the list supported mods for UIPlayNice.
+Once your project is working properly, contact me so I can add your mod to the list of mods integrating UIPlayNice.

 **Do NOT include the UIPlayNice.json in your project as the UIPlayNice mod will overwrite yours.**